smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An SQL view is a virtual table that provides a specific, customized data perspective from one or more tables in a database.
 There are two main types of SQL views: materialized views and non-materialized (or simple) views.
 Materialized views store the result set of the view query.
 In contrast, non-materialized views do not store data and dynamically retrieve data from the underlying tables each time the view is accessed.
 You can issue `INSERT`, `UPDATE`, and `DELETE` commands through views and can manipulate the underlying table(s) in the view.

-In SQL Server, we have the following options that can be set for views.
+In SQL Server, we can set the following options for views.

 [ WITH <view_attribute> [ ,...n ] ]
 *  ENCRYPTION: Hides the text of the view definition from being viewed by using the sys.sql_modules catalog view or the OBJECT_DEFINITION function.
 It provides a layer of security against viewing the view's SQL syntax.